Every year since I can remember, I’ve always made a New Year’s Resolution.

 You can break up resolutions into monthly goals, do one large goal for the whole year, or do a mix of different resolutions broken up however you wish.
 There’s no right or wrong way to make a resolution.

-When I dedicate my resolution to God, He always makes the experiences extra special and they always turn out to be exactly what I needed most.
+When I dedicate my resolution to God, He always makes the experiences extra special – and the resolutions always turn out to be exactly what I needed most.

-I’ve only broke one resolution my entire life,so I’m looking forward to meeting a more challenging resolution head-on and looking back on the whole year on December 31, 2017 at 11:59pm.
-That will be the night, and the moment of truth, I look back on and see all I was able to accomplish with God’s help throughout 2017.
+I’ve only broke one resolution my entire life,so I’m looking forward to meeting a more challenging resolution head-on and looking back on the whole year on a year from now at 11:59pm.
+That will be the night, and the moment of truth, I look back on and see all I was able to accomplish with God’s help throughout this upcoming new year.

-I pray whatever your resolution is, God will provide you with the strength, help, fun, compassion, and drive you need to accomplish it.
+I pray whatever your resolution is, God will provide you with the strength, help, fun, encouragement, and drive you need to accomplish it.

 Philippians 4:13, “I can do all things through Christ, who strengthens me.”